What Can You Do with a Communications Major?

 "Many students pair or infuse communication studies with their technical foundation so that they are better able to utilize their liberal arts knowledge to extend their value within the contemporary workplace,” Wilkinson said.
 “This comprehensive knowledge adds to a candidate’s marketability and to one’s breadth of knowledge as employers are looking for candidates who offer an array of strong skill sets and stand out among a sea of candidates.”

-It can be more challenging to define the transferable skills you develop in a liberal arts major like communications compared to, for instance, a degree in information technology or accounting.
+It can be more challenging to define what you do in a communication major and the transferable skills you develop in a liberal arts major like communications compared to, for instance, a degree in information technology or accounting.
 Wilkinson said SNHU recently revamped its BA in Communication program and identified critical skills students will gain, including:

 - Ability to deliver quality oral, written and visual communications